Northeast Sr. Eagles: 2014–15

+The Eagles have finalized their roster with many returning players, creating a new lineup for the season.

+Goaltending upgrades include Mark Yetman, and Bronson Dawe.
+At the defense core, Dan Cadigan, Brad Yetman, and Mitch Flynn joined as well-known and respected players.
+Notable offensive additions include Chris Mooney, Mike Halitzki, who is returning after a one-year hiatus, and Jason Picco.
+Jason Picco joins the team due to a following trade with Bell Island.

 Not returning to the Eagles this season are Tyler Parsons, Tyler Walshe, Jordan Mcentegart, Matthew Roche, Chris Thorne, Graham Jackman, and Evan Greene.

 The Eagles finished the season in 2nd place in the Avalon East Hockey League standings with a 13–7–1 record.
 Mason Reid was the AESHL's leading scorer with 19g, 26a for 45 pts.
 He walked away this season with the Kevin Butt Memorial Award as the League's MVP.
 His line mate Chris Mooney was second in scoring with 43 pts, and led the league with 21 goals.
 Mooney was the recipient of the Frank Martin Memorial Award for the league's Most Gentlemanly and Effective player.
 Reid's brother Kevin finished 3rd in league scoring with 36 pts and took home the Peter Picco Memorial Award for Rookie of the Year.
 The trio was no doubt the league's top line giving goalies nightmares all year.
 Daniel Cadigan led all AESHL defenseman with 19 pts and was again awarded the Wade Duggan Memorial Award as the League's Top Defenceman.

 The Eagles swept the three-time defending champion St. John's Capitals in the first round of the playoffs, only surrendering 6 goals in the 3 games.

 The Eagles were bested by the Southern Shore Breakers in a seven-game final.
 It's the fourth year in a row that the Eagles came up short in the AESHL finals.